KIT-ISAS/iviz/iviz/README.md

 * On a mobile device: Tap with one finger and drag to rotate the camera.
 Tap with two fingers and move to translate the camera.
 Pinch to zoom in and out.
 * On a PC: Hold down the right mouse button and move the mouse to rotate the camera.
 While holding the right button down, press W-A-S-D or Q-E to translate the camera.
 (This is the same behaviour as in Unity)

-The lines at the top-right tell you the current orientation of the camera (red is +X, green is +Y, purple is +Z) in relation to the fixed frame.
+The axis frame at the top-right tell you the current orientation of the camera (red is +X, green is +Y, purple is +Z) in relation to the fixed frame.
-If you get lost, you can click on the TF button on the left, and then on the frame panel on the top right (green).
+If you get lost, you can click on the TF button on the left, and then click on the frame panel on the top right (the green one).
 It will take you back to the map frame, positioned on the origin - or whatever frame you chose as the fixed frame.
 Many modules also have frame panels in green, you can click them to go to where the module is centered.